deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/02 Deephaven with TensorFlow.md

 ## Write the faux measurements to a table in real-time

-With these quantities now calculated and stored in memory, we need to set up a live table that we can write faux measurements to.
+With these quantities now calculated and stored in memory, we need to set up a live table.
 To keep it simple, we'll write measurements to the table once per second for a minute.

 ```python
 table_writer = DynamicTableWriter(